Delta SkyMiles® Gold American Express Card review: A golden first Delta card

 Although it poses a steeper $250 annual fee, the up to $100 credit for Global Entry or TSA PreCheck application fees (both now available following Global Entry approval via an Authorized Enrollment Provider), Delta Sky Club access ($39 per-visit rate) and annual Main Cabin round-trip companion ticket (only valid for domestic flights) stacked on top of the SkyMiles Gold card’s benefits are incredibly valuable if you’re hankering for a smoother journey.

 Perhaps even more importantly, the SkyMiles Platinum provides a faster means of achieving elite Medallion status with Delta, which can multiply your Delta rewards rate by up to nearly four times and net you incredible benefits like fee waivers, premium customer service and exclusive airport and airline privileges.
 It’s possible to reach medallion status with the SkyMiles Gold, but the SkyMiles Platinum greatly speeds up the process with its Status Boost (earns you 10,000 MQMs after spending $25,000, up to twice per year) and Medallion Qualification Dollar (MQD) Waiver (earned after spending $25,000 in a calendar year).
-This means that what would normally take spending at least $3,000 on qualifying Delta flights and traveling approximately 30 times or 25,000 miles minimum per year could be greatly reduced through credit card spending.
+With these Status Boost options, what would normally take spending at least $3,000 on qualifying Delta flights and traveling approximately 30 times or 25,000 miles minimum per year could be greatly reduced through credit card spending.

 Delta SkyMiles Gold vs. American Express® Green Card

 The Amex Green does come with a higher $150 annual fee, but its additional features more than make up for it.
-It carries similar travel and purchase protections—except the Amex Green offers trip delay insurance—and it also offers two up to $100 annual credits for both a Clear airport security membership and Lounge Access through LoungeBuddy (lounge access being absent from the SkyMiles Gold card).
+It carries similar travel and purchase protections — except the Amex Green offers trip delay insurance — and it also offers two up to $189 annual credits for both a Clear airport security membership and Lounge Access through LoungeBuddy (lounge access being absent from the SkyMiles Gold card).
 It’s also worth noting that if you’re a big spender, the Green Card is one of Amex’s cards with a flexible spending limit.
-That means it grants the spending power of a charge card but allows you to carry over approved purchases of over $100 via Pay Over Time (at the current Pay Over Time APR: 16.24 percent to 23.24 percent, variable).
+That means it grants the spending power of a charge card but allows you to carry over approved purchases of over $100 via Pay Over Time (at the current Pay Over Time APR: 19.74 percent to 26.74 percent, variable).

 Best cards to pair with the Delta Gold

-Other Membership Rewards-earning American Express cards can rack up points that are more valuable than Delta SkyMiles and can then be transferred to Delta at a 1:1 ratio.
-That means you can pair a card like the American Express Green Card with the Delta Gold card to earn 3X points on non-Delta travel and transfer them to Delta if you wish.
-However, the Amex Green may be a better alternative card than a partner since most of the American Express travel cards’ reward rates either overlap or outclass the Delta Gold.
-A flat-rate card that earns rewards and can redeem them for travel outside Delta may be helpful without treading on the SkyMiles Gold’s toes, like the Bank of America® Travel Rewards credit card or Discover it® Miles.
+Other Membership Rewards-earning American Express cards can not only transfer points to Delta, but also rack up points that are more valuable when transferred to other airline partners.
+The Amex Green may be a great option for pairing with the Delta Gold since most of the American Express travel cards’ reward rates either overlap or outclass the Delta Gold card’s.
+A flat-rate card that earns rewards you can redeem them for travel outside Delta may also be helpful, like the Bank of America® Travel Rewards credit card or Discover it® Miles.

 If you care more about achieving Medallion Status and earning 3X miles on hotels and Delta flights, the higher-tier Delta Platinum card can provide key Status Boost, annual companion certificate and extra travel protection features to meet those elite criteria while the Delta Gold earns more rewards on purchases outside the airline.
 Just make sure your spending will justify the additional $250 annual fee.